-You’ve heard the oft-stated quote, “A man who represents himself has a fool for a lawyer.”
-This, of course, was first said by a lawyer.
-It’s like a preacher saying “A person who prays for himself should go to hell.”
+The oft-quoted, “A man who represents himself has a fool for a lawyer”, was invented by a lawyer.
+It’s like a preacher saying “A person who prays for himself is a heathen.”
 In both cases, the speaker advocates for his or her best interest.
-Yet, there are many reasons to represent yourself in court.
-The practice is becoming more common in the US.
-Below are our top 10 reasons for representing yourself in court.

 10. You don’t want to be wholesaled.

 Before the days of mass litigation, companies didn’t sue their customers.
-They attempted to collect through other means, like collection agencies, phone calls and letters.
+They attempted to collect through other means, like collection agencies, phone calls, and letters.
 Now, companies are taking their customers to court at an alarming rate.
 Through one lawyer, a company can sue fifty people and have them all scheduled to appear in one courtroom on the same day.
 Most people in these cases don’t show up, so the companies get a default judgment.
 That is the benefit of suing wholesale.
 The defaulted parties end up paying more than they initially owed, including attorney’s fees and court costs.
 When you show up, you may be able to stop the factory-like taking of your property or having a judgment on your record.
 You do this by making the company prove its case and challenging any and all accusations.
 The first requirement for this is to show up.

 9. You know your case better than anyone.